-When defining own canvas size, you can select to keep the proportions or to unlock the W/H ratio and change the proportions.
+When defining owyourn canvas size, you can select to keep the proportions or unlock the W/H ratio and change the proportions.
 The minimum size is 256 px and the maximum is 4096 px.

-When you start your artwork from an imported picture the canvas size is the picture size or scaled to fit in the canvas size limitations.
-The layer of the imported picture is Layer 1 by default and Symmetry is OFF.
+When you start your artwork from an imported image, the canvas size is the picture size or scaled to fit the canvas size limitations.
+The layer of the imported image is Layer 1 by default and, Symmetry is OFF.

-- When you draw with the higher canvas size and many layers some lag can be observed, due to size of the file.
+- When you draw with the larger canvas size and many layers, some lag can be observed due to the file size

-- If you want to draw Mandalas a square canvas size is recommended.
+- If you want to draw Mandala, a square canvas size is recommended.

 Tip: If you want to have amazing colours on your drawing, import a background photo.
 Create a new layer and fill it with a solid colour.
 Use the Eraser tool fro drawing.

-- From Sketchbook view -> Select (option A)
+- From More options -> Share (option A)

-- From More options -> Share (option B)
+- From Sketchbook view -> Select (option B)

-- From Collection view by drag and drop (option C)
+- From Sketchbook view by drag and drop (option D)